Pediatric Orthopedic Surgeons treating Flat Feet

 Symptoms of Flat Feet

-The most common symptom is pain in the feet caused by strained muscles and connecting ligaments.
+The most common symptom is pain in the feet caused by strained muscles and connective ligaments.
 Excess stresses on the knee and hip may cause pain in these joints.
 If the ankles turn inward, the aforementioned pain is more likely to happen.
 Children might experience pain and sometimes swelling or stiffness.
 Flat Feet can affect the following parts of the body:

 • knee pain